alan-turing-institute/affinity-vae/scripts/README.md

 # Useful scripts for AffinityVAE

-## Run Napari pluggin on AffinityVAE trained models
+## Run Napari plugin on AffinityVAE trained models

-We can inspect the latent space of the AffinityVAE models and the trained decoder using the Napari pluggin.
+We can inspect the latent space of the AffinityVAE models and the trained decoder using a Napari pluggin.
 To do so, we need to install Napari and an older version of pydantic (less than 2.0.0) to avoid conflicts with the napari library.

-For this you need to be at the root of the repository and run the following commands:
+For this you need to be at the root of the repository and run the following
+commands:

 ```bash
 python -m venv env_napari